 - Following all state, local, and national electrical codes

 - Use tools, such as conduit benders and wire strippers, to connect wires

 |Key Skills||Color vision, physical strength and stamina, troubleshooting, critical thinking and customer service skills|

 Most electricians specialize in either new construction or repair.
 An electrician working in new construction installs new wiring systems, conduit, outlets, and circuit breakers.
 Electricians working in repair often replace old wiring, replace fuse boxes with circuit breakers, and install lighting fixtures.
 Some electricians specialize in installing other low-voltage wiring systems, such as those used for computer or home-security systems.
 Electricians may also install coaxial or fiber optic cable used for telecommunication equipment.
 Factory electricians work on more complex systems, including generators and industrial robots.

 Electricians work in a variety of settings, from factories, construction sites, and large buildings to residential properties or out-of-doors.
 The work is often physical and requires a lot of bending, lifting, and kneeling.
 Electricians must always follow safety regulations closely to avoid the risk of electrical shock.
 While most electricians work a 40-hour week, many work odd hours during evenings and weekends.

 Employment Outlook and Salary Statistics

-The employment of electricians is projected to increase by about 20% between 2012 and 2022, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
-The same government body reported in May 2012 that the average salary earned by electricians was $53,030 a year, noting that those employed by business, computer, and management training services and schools earned the most, averaging $81,800 per year in 2012.
+The employment of electricians is projected to increase by about 14% between 2014 and 2024, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
+The same government body reported in May 2014 that their median salary was $51,110 a year, noting that those employed by amusement and recreation services earned the most with an average of $85,190 annually.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: